 I discovered the 6LW6 tube back when I worked in TV repair (1970 or 1971).
 It was simply the biggest sweep tube that I had ever seen.
-I went on to work in the solid state world, and mostly forgot about tubes.
+I went on to work in the solid state world,

 I briefly used this tube again when I played with RF amplifiers in the mid 1970's.
 It was easier to find octal sockets than the compactron sockets for the commonly used 6JE6/6LQ6.
 The 6LW6 also put out more RF power.
 I used the 6LW6 to make a seriously wicked guitar amplifier In the late 90's.
 I started collecting these tubes (among others) when Ebay started up.
 You could often find them for under $5 each.
 In 1999 an article appeared in Glass Audio magazine that showed the construction of a 90 watt per channel HiFi Stereo amplifier using two 6LW6 tubes per channel.
 This article unfortunately caused the end of the $5 6LW6 tube.
 Now they go for up to $25 each, although I have still found them far cheaper occasionally.